Dan Humphrey: Season 5

 After a very emotional phone call with Chuck, Blair enters Dan's living room heartbroken, looking devastated and emotionally drained.
 This drives Dan to attempt and bring Chuck and Blair together again, determined to bring joy back into Blair's life.
 He decides to keep his feelings for Blair quiet and bottled up, only letting Serena know how he feels about her.

 Dan leads both Chuck and Blair individually into an enclosed candlelight room.
 Once they both come face-to-face, Dan closes the door and shows himself out, leaving them both alone.
 Then, he engages in a discussion with Serena, telling her that all he wants is for Blair to be happy.
 Serena to tells him that he's one of the good guys, due to his selflessness regarding Blair's happiness.

 While Blair and Chuck are whisking away in a limo, planning on running away together and raising Blair's unborn baby as Chuck's child, they both end up in a serious, life-threatening car accident when paparazzi tail them continuously after Charlie sends Gossip Girl a blast, informing her on Chuck and Blair's whereabouts.

 The accident causes Serena, who is alongside Nate and Dan, to be more furious at Gossip Girl than ever before, and blames her entirely for the accident caused.
 Dan monotonously states that she didn't jump on one of the motorcycles and chase Chuck and Blair down the road, but Serena angrily responds that the accident is merely the result of all the amount of damage that Gossip Girl has caused throughout the years.
 Nate agrees, and he Serena begin planning on taking Gossip Girl down for good, to avenge Chuck and Blair, as Dan anxiously waits for news on Blair.

-In the next episode, Blair learns that she lost the baby in the accident, much to her depression and despair, and she immediately bursts into tears when the news reaches her.
-She becomes even more terrified when Serena tells her that Chuck is in serious danger, due to losing a large amount of blood.
+In the next episode, Blair learns that she lost the baby in the accident, much to her depression and despair.
+She immediately bursts into tears when the news reaches her.
+She becomes even more terrified when Serena tells her that Chuck is in serious danger due to losing a large amount of blood.
 This drives her to make a secret deal with God, promising Him that if He saves Chuck's life, she would marry Louis and not go back to being with Chuck.
 Once she makes the promise, the nurse informs her that Chuck is asking for her.
-She decides that this means that God has honored their promise, and chooses to further her relationship with Louis, deciding against pursuing her relationship with Chuck.
+She decides that this means that God has honored their promise and chooses to further her relationship with Louis, deciding against pursuing her relationship with Chuck.

 She informs Dan about her deal and tells him to keep it a secret, to which he agrees.
 Soon, only Dan and Serena know about Blair's promise.
 She begins avoiding Chuck and Louis, who collaborate to find out what was going on with Blair, and find pictures of Dan and Blair together in New York, learning that the only man she's not avoiding is Dan.